cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

   existing serializer accordingly.
-- **Normalize default values before encoding them.** If your serializer follows rule 1. and 2. and allows you to explicitly unset fields for serialization, you can normalize empty values to unset.
+- **Normalize default values before encoding them.** If your serializer follows rule 1. and 2. and allows you to explicitly unset fields for serialization, you can normalize default values to unset.
 This can be done when working with [protobuf.js](https://www.npmjs.com/package/protobufjs):

   ```js